rconradharris/omitted/README.rst

 libraries ``NotSet`` instance, so they don't compare as identical.

-What we'd like is a way to define a single global singleton that represents this do-not-care condition across all Python packages, is the same way that ``None`` is identical no matter where it's used.
+What we'd like is a way to define a single global singleton that represents this do-not-care condition across all Python packages, in the same way that ``None`` is identical no matter where it's used.